-- Councils across Australia raise approximately 3% of the total taxation collected by all levels of Government in Australia.
+- Councils across Australia raise approximately 3.5% of the total taxation collected by all levels of Government in Australia.
 In addition Councils are entrusted with the maintenance of more than 30% of the all Australian public assets including roads, bridges, parks, footpaths and public buildings.
-This means that a large proportion of Council's income must be allocated to the maintenance and replacement of these valuable public assets in order to ensure the quality of public infrastructure is maintained at satisfactory levels. - The carbon price repeal legislation received Royal Assent on 17 July 2014, effective from 1 July 2014.
-Councils are expected to account for carbon price refunds received and unused carbon price revenue collected in a transparent way.
-The Australian Competition and Consumer Commission has recently suggested that Councils use the money collected for the Carbon Tax on projects or infrastructure benefiting their communities or by accounting for this additional money by setting their future fees and charges lower than they otherwise would have been. - The Fire Services Property Levy will continue to be collected by Council on behalf of the State Government with the introduction of the Fire Services Property Levy Act 2012. - A write down of flood/fire affected assets estimated at \$1.00 million in 2014/15 and estimated repairs of \$1.20 million over two years.
+This means that a large proportion of Council's income must be allocated to the maintenance and replacement of these valuable public assets in order to ensure the quality of public infrastructure is maintained at satisfactory levels. - The Fire Services Property Levy will continue to be collected by Council on behalf of the State Government with the introduction of the Fire Services Property Levy Act 2012. - A write down of flood/fire affected assets estimated at \$1.00 million in 2015/16 and estimated repairs of \$1.20 million over two years.
 Compensation of \$0.40 million has been confirmed by Council's insurers, with the balance to be funded by the Natural Disaster Assistance Fund (NDAF).
-An advance payment of \$1.00 million from the NDAF was received in 2013/14.
+An advance payment of \$1.00 million from the NDAF was received in 2015/16.
 Council is also eligible to claim the first \$0.03 million from the Victoria Grants Commission.

-3.3 Internal influences7-8
+9.3 Internal influences7-8

-As well as external influences, there are also a number of internal influences which are expected to have a significant impact on the preparation of the 2015/16 Budget.
-These matters have arisen from events occurring in the 2014/15 year resulting in variances between the forecast actual and budgeted results for that year and matters expected to arise in the 2015/16 year.
+As well as external influences, there are also a number of internal influences which are expected to have a significant impact on the preparation of the 2016/17 Budget.
+These matters have arisen from events occurring in the 2015/16 year resulting in variances between the forecast actual and budgeted results for that year and matters expected to arise in the 2016/17 year.
 These matters and their financial impact are set out below: